FasterPay/docs/README.md

 **Option 2: Custom Integration**

 Custome integration allows you to redirect your customer directly to our FasterPay Page.
-It is a browser to browser call where on selcting FasterPay option inside the checkout page of merchant website their customer will be redirected to FasterPay Page.
+It is a browser to browser call where on selcting FasterPay option inside the checkout page of merchant website their customer can be redirected to FasterPay..

 **Method**